AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-13-A-simple-guide-to-ffmpeg.md

 author: Ahmad Moussa
 categories:
   - p5js
-description: ffmpeg is an amazing tool, that will make your life so much easier as a creative coder, andin general as a person that has to deal with media files on a regular basis.
+description: ffmpeg is an amazing tool, that will make your life so much easier as a creative coder.
 This blog post can be considered as a primer on using FFmpeg, and showcases some of it's capabilities.
 thumbnail_path: https://media.giphy.com/media/tGiJyldyNUJXO/giphy.gif?cid=ecf05e47xxf9duke1suqh8gs3vbp28xssx1mse2k10bxgu4k&rid=giphy.gif&ct=g
-published: false
+published: true
 exclude_rss: true
 ---